websights

 Interferences

 Your CAD model is not ready for the simulation setup if it has interfering solid parts.
-Interfering/Overlapping solid parts can result in the failure of geometry operations performed in CAD mode and more importantly cause the meshing algorithm to fail.
+Interfering/Overlapping solid parts can result in the failure of geometry operations performed while editing the geometry and more importantly cause the meshing algorithm to fail.
 Hence, it should be avoided at all costs.

 To check for interfering parts click on the ‘Interference’ icon and wait for a message while the operation runs in the background.
 A valid CAD model with no interfering parts should display the message on the left as shown below: